 Page Depth

-A footer should help with page depth too.
 Page depth measures the average number of web pages viewed per user in a single session.
 Your footer should send users to your most relevant pages.

 The longer people stay on your website, the better it looks to search engines (and, therefore, your ranking).